knights-lab/kernel-methods/README.md

 ##System Overview
 The kernel-methods project employs R scripts to run cross-validated predictive performance analysis of the classification of variables of different dataset otu files.
 In english, it means for example we want to see how well different kernel-methods can predict the value of a certain variable (eg whether or not you are obese) based on your microbiota.
+##Dependencies
+You must have R installed on your machine, along with the RScript command in your environment variables if you want to do batch scripting.
 ###Usage
 The main file is **runKerns.R**.
-This is really all you should need for actually running experiments.
+This is all you should need to actually run experiments once data files are in place.
 The syntax is as follows (assumes your working directory is the same as runKerns.r):
-`Rscript runKerns 'path/to/mapping_file.txt' 'path/to/taxa_summary.txt' 'path/to/unifrac_file.txt' 'path/to/bray_curtis_file.txt' filters 'variable' positive_classes negative_classes 'path/to/output' `
+`Rscript runKerns.r 'path/to/mapping_file.txt' 'path/to/taxa_summary.txt' 'path/to/unifrac_file.txt' 'path/to/bray_curtis_file.txt' filters 'variable' positive_classes negative_classes 'path/to/output' `
 Where:
 * `filters` is a string representing R syntax for a list with the following key/value pairs:
   * `op="<value>"`, where `<value>` can be any binary mathematical operator